- Find a Trail

 - Explore Trails

 - About Us

 - Get Involved

-The Humboldt Bay Trail North is one component of a larger trail project; the 14.5 mile Humboldt Bay Trail will soon run from central Arcata to southern Eureka.
+The Humboldt Bay Trail North is one component of a larger trail project; running from central Arcata to southern Eureka, the 14.5 mile Humboldt Bay Trail will be a network of paved paths connecting the communities around Humboldt Bay.

 TrailLink is a free service provided by Rails-to-Trails conservancy

 (a non-profit) and we need your support!